The Origins of Dharavi and what makes it so Important to Mumbai?

 Poverty, struggle, leather, pollution, crime, and Mumbai are some common words that people mention when talking about Dharavi.
 Featured in Globally hit movies like Slum Dog Millionaire, the Dharavi Slum is famous for the birth of many rags-to-riches stories in India.

 Dharavi has built a renowned name across the Globe but many don’t actually know the true origins and growth of Dharavi.
 Questions like, What is Dharavi?
 What made the slum grow so big?
 What sets it apart from other slums? etc remain unanswered for many.
-That’s why we provide private and group Dharavi tour packages to educate you about the details of Dharavi.
+That’s why we provide private and group Dharavi slum tour packages to educate you about the details of Dharavi.
 The aim of this post is to give you a gist about Dharavi and how it has evolved over time!

 The Origins of Asia’s Largest Slum